mmckinst/puppet-bootstrap/README.md

 Todo
 ---
 * https://github.com/test-kitchen/test-kitchen/issues/917 so 23repo can have testing
-* Allow installation of specific versions of puppet 4.x / [puppet-agent](https://docs.puppetlabs.com/puppet/latest/reference/about_agent.html) package.
-* Allow installation of specific versions of puppet 3.x packages from puppet's yum and apt repos.
 * Allow installation of specific versions of puppet as a gem.